JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Echinacea, Echinacea pallida

-Echinacea is a herbaceous plant of the Asteraceae family native to North America.
-Flower and root parts are traditionally used in the Native American pharmacopoeia.
-Known for its immunostimulating and antiviral properties, the presence of polysaccharides helps strengthen the immune system and treat the symptoms of colds, supporting the body against infectious attacks.
+Echinacea is an herbaceous plant in the Asteraceae family and native to North America.
+The flower and root of this plant are traditionally used in Native American pharmacopoeia.
+Known for its immune-stimulating and antiviral properties, the presence of polysaccharides helps boost immunity and treat symptoms of cold illnesses, supporting the body against infectious attacks.

 Laurel, Laurus nobilis

-Laurel is an evergreen plant typical of the Mediterranean areas.
-An ingredient that has historically been in case of flu, to aid digestion, but also to relieve menstrual and rheumatic pains.
-Natural antioxidant, laurel is able to stimulate and strengthen the immune system thanks to the high content of vitamin C, which has an antiviral action.
-Thanks to its expectorant action, it’s of great help in case of fever, sinusitis, cough and bronchitis.
+Laurel is an evergreen plant typical of Mediterranean areas.
+Thus, this infusion can be used to aid digestion in cases of flu, but also to relieve menstrual and rheumatic pains.
+A natural antioxidant, bay laurel can stimulate and strengthen the immune system thanks in part to its high vitamin C content, which has an antiviral effect.
+Due to its expectorant action, it helps with fever, sinusitis, cough and bronchitis.

 Turmeric, Curcuma longa

-Turmeric is a spice widely used in Indian cooking noted for its warm orange yellow color and its penetrating aroma.
-Its name derives from the Sanskrit “kum-kuma” and from the Arabic “kour-koum”, which means saffron, probably due to their chromatic similarity.
-Commonly used in Ayurvedic medicine as a purifier, turmeric is recommended to improve liver health, eliminate excess cholesterol and facilitate digestion.
-Furthermore it also has anti-inflammatory, antiviral, antibacterial, antifungal and antioxidant properties.
+Turmeric is a spice with a warm yellow-orange color and penetrating aroma that is widely used in Indian cooking.
+The name is derived from Sanskrit “kum-kuma” and Arabic “kour-koum,” meaning saffron, because of its similarity in color to the precious spice.
+Widely used in Ayurvedic medicine as a depurative, turmeric is recommended to improve liver health, eliminate excess cholesterol and facilitate digestion.
+It also has anti-inflammatory, antiviral, antibacterial, antifungal and antioxidant properties.

-For centuries, the fruit of this plant represented a trading commodity of the highest value.
-In Ayurvedic medicine, black pepper is a powerful remedy for stimulating the metabolism and eliminating toxins.
-It has antioxidant properties (piperine) and is excellent in the case of “colds”, such as flu, cough, nasal congestion and fever.
-In addition, pepper facilitates the absorption of nutrients and when associated with turmeric, as in this blend, it increases its bioavailability up to 2000%.
+For centuries, the fruit of this plant represented an extremely valuable bargaining chip.
+In Ayurvedic medicine, black pepper is a powerful remedy for stimulating metabolism and eliminating toxins.
+It has antioxidant properties (piperine) and is good for “colds,” such as flu, cough, nasal congestion and fever.
+In addition, pepper facilitates the absorption of nutrients and combined with turmeric, as in this mixture, increases their bioavailability by up to 2000%.

 Piper nigrum